wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 the begin timestamp, *bt*.
 After a transaction enters validation via a critical section (recall that we assume atomic validation and write phase), it reads the commit timestamp, *ct*, and then increments the counter.
 When a transaction finishes the write phase, its WS is tagged with *ct* and then archived by the OCC manager.
-The interval [*bt*, *ct*] represents all WSs whose corresponding write phases possibly overlapped with the transaction's RS.
-During validation, a transaction intersects its RS with all WSs within [*bt*, *ct*].
+The interval [*bt*, *ct*] represents all WSs whose corresponding write phases overlapped with the transaction's read phase.
+During backward validation, a transaction intersects its RS with all WSs within [*bt*, *ct*].
 Validation fails if a non-empty intersection is detected, in which case the transaction exits critical section and then aborts.

 Alternatively, in
 Forward OCC (FOCC), validation is carried out by locking the WS (i.e. blocking all accesses and NACKing all validation requests